adamsjoe/assignment219000170/README.md

 }
 ```

 Now - this structure is used to populate the answer buttons at the bottom of the page.
-If the user selects and answer, and then clicks "check my answer" the the ```correct``` field is used to determine if the "correct answer" video should be shown, or if "wrong answer" modal is shown.
+If the user selects an answer and then clicks "check my answer" the ```correct``` field is used to determine if the "correct answer" video should be shown, or if the "wrong answer" modal is shown.

 Back to the percentages.
 The way this is coded, when the AnswerComponent is loading, the following will run
 ```javascript